Movie Credits

 crazy, buzzing the swimming dock (and decapitating someone

-) before crashing into the hill.
+standing on it) before crashing into the hill.
 It's brief, it's

 mostly silhouetted, but it's unmistakably a Stinson L-5.